 - Find a practicum site that allows you to gain experience in the 12 Core Functions of alcohol and drug abuse counseling.
 The Michigan Certification Board has a list of approved sites.
-You do not have to be signed up for an official practicum course than an institution to gain the practicum experience in this area.
+You do not have to be signed up for an official practicum course at an institution to gain the practicum experience in this area.

 - Pass the IC&RC/AAODA examination

 - Complete 2000 hours of counseling experience working with AODA clients at a program licensed by the State of Michigan.
 See the MCBAP website for locations.

 - Apply for the Certification.

 - Have already obtained your master's degree in counseling, social work, psychology or a related field.